 I was excited to meet Dr. Baraniuk and was even happier to find out that both he and his assistant Dr. Murugam Ravindran were quite willing to sit down and discuss what they believed chronic fatigue syndrome (ME/CFS) was all about.

-Yes It’s All in Your Head.
 Dr. Ravindran, Dr. Baraniuk’s young assistant, took great delight in telling me again and again that yes, ME/CFS was indeed all in my head.
 He didn’t mean it was psychological, though.
-Dr. Baraniuk’s proteome paper stated that their “proteomic model provides initial objective evidence for the legitimacy of CFS as a distinct neurological disease’ Indeed, in an interview Dr. Baraniuk stated that he believed his study “ushers in a whole new era for identifying [and] recognizing the legitimacy of these disorders.” (!).
+Dr. Baraniuk’s proteome paper stated that their “proteomic model provides initial objective evidence for the legitimacy of CFS as a distinct neurological disease.’
+Indeed, in an interview Dr. Baraniuk stated that he believed his study “ushers in a whole new era for identifying [and] recognizing the legitimacy of these disorders.” (!)

 Dr. Baraniuk is clearly enthusiastic about the potential of his study to uncover key elements of this disease.
-It’s take a closer look at some of the specific proteins he’s most interested in.
+Let’s take a closer look at some of the specific proteins he’s most interested in.

 Amyloid proteins are proteins that generally get folded improperly as they are being made.
 Since shape in a protein is everything – proteins trigger cellular activity by locking into each other like 3-dimensional keys – improper folding can turn a protein useless or even dangerous.